Daemonite/material/docs/4.4/material/tabs.md

 ## Fixed tabs

-Fixed tabs display all tabs concurrently and are best used with content that benefits from quick pivots between tabs in fixed positions, such as switching transportation methods for directions in Google Maps.

-Fixed tabs have equal width, calculated either as the view width divided by the number of tabs, or based on the widest tab label.
+Fixed tabs display all tabs on one screen, with each tab at a fixed width.
+The width of each tab is determined by dividing the number of tabs by the screen width.
+They don’t scroll to reveal more tabs; the visible tab set represents the only tabs available.

 <div class="bd-example bd-example-tabs">
   <ul class="nav nav-justified nav-tabs" id="myTab" role="tablist">